 College is a time for students to find their passions, learn new things, and create lasting memories.
 Imagine your excitement as an incoming freshman only to wonder, "Will there even be a school year?"
 In July, the average age of COVID-19 positive cases dropped as many more 18-34-year-olds were testing positive.

 College and university campuses have some big decisions to make about proceeding with the 2020-2021 school year.
-The coronavirus has not gone away, and if things are not handled correctly, it could flare up again, and make things even worse.
+The coronavirus has not gone away, and if things are not handled correctly, it could flare up again, and make things even worse by causing college covid outbreaks.

 That doesn't mean that campuses can't fire up for the fall semester; it's just that each one needs to take careful consideration of the risks involved and take appropriate measures to mitigate those risks.
 Here are seven things college administrators need to consider before bringing students back to campus.